cornucopia-rs/cornucopia/README.md

 #### Params
 The parameters of the prepared statement, separated by commas, with an optional trailing comma.

 The order in which parameters are given corresponds to the parameter number (e.g. the first parameter is `$1` in the statement). **Every PostgresQL parameter `$i` must have a corresponding parameter in the meta parameter list** .
-If the param type is ambiguous, you can specify it using the syntax `<IDENT> : <TYPE>` where `<TYPE>` is a PostgresQL type supported by cornycopia.
+If the parameter type is ambiguous, you can specify it using the syntax `<IDENT> : <TYPE>` where `<TYPE>` is a PostgresQL type [supported by cornycopia](#supported-types).
 These are called override parameters.
-Otherwise, a param consisys simply of an identifier: the type is inferred from the prepared statements.
+Otherwise, a parameter consists simply of an identifier: the type is inferred from the prepared statements.
 These are called inferred parameters. **Override parameters must come before inferred parameters**.
 Again, we can sum this up as

 `<PARAMS> = <OVERRIDE>?, <INFERRED>?` where `<OVERRIDE> = <IDENT> : <TYPE>` and `<INFERRED> = <IDENT>`.